You have made it to the RBL page.

 RBLs (Realtime Black Lists)

 You are here because you might have previously attempted to send email and received a bounce email, or are looking to stop UCE (Unsolicited Commercial Email, formerly known as spam).
 To curb UCE, most companies are running a realtime black list.
 RBLs usually block about 75% of UCE, because they block IP addresses used to send UCE.
 RBLs are intented to only block repeat UCE offenders using the same IP address.
-When a sender of UCE changes their IP address, the RBL becomes useless.
+When a sender of UCE changes their IP address, the RBL will become useless.
 As with all RBLs, there is a high chance of blocking legitimate email because senders of UCE try to use legitimate IP addresses to get their so-called advertising out.
 This can irritate folks who use dynamic IP addressing, which in most part will be blocked.

 The creation of a RBL is easy and simple and can be created as follows.
 The real problem with a RBL is keeping it up todate.
 Most senders of UCE move along by the time the list takes on its most profitable use.
-This is why http://spamcop.net and others have dropped the length from two weeks to just a few days.
+This is why spamcop.net and others have dropped the length from two weeks to just a few days.
 There are a few RBLs that will keep an IP entry on the list longer if it keeps attempting to send UCE.

 The creation of a RBL is easy.
 Just follow these steps:

-- Setup a DNS server of your choice
+1. Setup a DNS server of your choice

-- We will use a reverse annotated IP entry (localhost will look like 1.0.0.127.blocklist.mydomain.example.com)
+2. We will use a reverse annotated IP entry (localhost 127.0.0.1 will look like 1.0.0.127.blocklist.mydomain.example.com)

-- Create an A record pointing to a local IP.
+3. Create an A record pointing to a local IP.
 I usually pick 127.0.0.2.

-- Create a TXT record with the proper explanation.
+4. Create a TXT record with the proper explanation.
 (This will be sent back to the sending MTA and relayed to an inbox.
 A good idea is to include a weblink or some other contact method for legitimate emailers.
 Most UCE offenders ignore this entry and move on.)

-- Point your email server at your RBL domain and test away.
+5. Point your email server at your RBL domain and test away.

 The main problem with RBLs is that using such a list give is that they give someone else control over the email you can receive.
 This can also be an excellent solution as the blocking happens on a per IP basis.
 Once a sender of UCE is found, everyone can block those message, but remember to unblock once they stop.